What is No Sale No Fee Conveyancing?

 Who Offers No Sale No Fee?

 When choosing a conveyancer, it is at the solicitor’s discretion whether they want to take your case on a “No Sale No Fee” basis.
-Following the 1995 Conditional Fee Agreement (CFA), if the solicitor does not wish to take your case (if it is clear the sale will fall through, for example) they can refuse to go ahead with the legal work on your behalf.
+Following the 1995 Conditional Fee Agreement (CFA), if the solicitor does not wish to take your case, they can refuse to work on your behalf.
+This may happen if it is clear that the sale will fall through.

 How Does It Work?